codestorm1/vintage_cell/notes.md

 * change circuits.gpio version in FONA.
 Don't need to use the one that keypad uses
 * determine if UART is in sync; if AT commands are responding to the current command
 * reset modem if not in sync? recover somehow
-* if the modem isn't getting synched, do the FONA 5 second reset?
 * Maduino Zero 4G LTE(SIM7600X)?

 ### Questions